Slugging: General practices

-Government involvement

-While local governments sometimes aid sluggers by posting signs labeled with popular destinations for people to queue at, slugging is organized by its participants and no slug line has ever been created by government.
-Slug lines are organized and maintained by volunteers.
-Government officials have become more aware of sluggers' needs when planning changes that affect their behavior, and solicit their suggestions.
-The Virginia Department of Transportation even includes links on their governmental webpage regarding slugging.

-Other countries
+Other examples

+In France, spontaneous carpool lines have been established in rural municipalities by Ecov using electronic signs and smartphone apps to alert drivers of waiting riders.

-In Jakarta, "car jockeys" are paid by commuters to ride into the center of the city to permit the use of high-occupancy vehicle lanes.
+In Jakarta, "car jockeys" had been paid by commuters to ride into the center of the city to permit the use of high-occupancy vehicle lanes until the lanes were eliminated in 2017.

+From 1979 to 1980, Marin County, California, implemented a flexible carpooling system using as meeting points several major intersections near bus stops.

+In 2009, the Washington State Legislature set aside $400,000 for a pilot project to test meeting-place based carpooling in the SR 520 corridor of Seattle incorporating the Avego smartphone ridematching system.

+In 2010, the Auckland Regional Transport Authority considered a flexible carpooling proposal by Trip Convergence Ltd.

 In India, it is illegal for drivers to randomly pick up commuters from the public roads and there is evidence that such drivers have been fined.

 In the Polish People's Republic, hitchhiking was officially supported by the government (and formalized), and in Cuba, government vehicles are obligated to take hitchhikers, but these systems have nothing to do with high-occupancy lanes.